5 best countries to visit off-season

 The Interrail Benelux Pass is your ticket to diving into a trio of delights: decadent chocolates in Belgium, sticky stroopwafels in the Netherlands, and sweet pretzels in Luxembourg.

 If these sugary delicacies don't tickle your fancy, there are plenty of savoury treats or lyrical landscapes to delight your senses.
-Although the topography of these countries is primarily flat, you can burn off the unwanted calories cycling on the Wadden island of Texel or exploring the Hoge Veluwe.
+Although the topography of these countries is primarily flat, you can burn off the unwanted calories by cycling on the Wadden island of Texel or exploring the Hoge Veluwe.
 This national treasure is home to red deer, foxes and a couple of rogue wolves.

 Alternatively, hike across the rolling hills, ridges and valleys in the Belgian Ardennes or Luxembourgish Oesling.
 You'll feel like you've stumbled into the pages of a novel as you walk through the rock formations and picture-perfect meadows.
 When you've seen enough of the countryside, you have three charming capitals to explore: Luxembourg, Amsterdam & Brussels.